Karumi/learnyougit/exercises/git_checkout/problem.md

 From now on, all the commits you create will change `BRANCH #2` history instead of `BRANCH #1`.

 Git also lets you move to specific commits by using their hash (or partial hash if there is no conflict with other hashes), e.g. `git checkout 871e25a9`.
-Git calls this situation to be in a `detached HEAD` state, meaning, your HEAD isn't pointing to a branch but a commit, and therefore, it won't update any branch when creating new commits.
+Git calls this situation to be in a `detached HEAD` state, meaning, your HEAD isn't pointing to a branch but a commit.
+If Git finds itself in this situation, it won't update any branch when creating new commits.

-{green}DETACHED HEAD STATE{/green}
 ```
 +-----------+        +------+
 | BRANCH #1 |        | HEAD |